-

 Premier League Data and Prediction Platform

-A significant academic project I led at Loyola University Chicago was Futstat, a full-stack Premier League analytics platform developed as part of COMP 330 – Software Engineering.
-As Project Lead, I oversaw the entire development lifecycle, coordinating a team of five developers, establishing project architecture, managing version control workflows, and ensuring alignment between frontend, backend, and data science components.
-The platform was designed to provide live match scores, intelligent predictions, and comprehensive historical team statistics through a modern, interactive dashboard.
-Built using React.js for the frontend, Node.js with Express for the backend, and PostgreSQL for structured data management, the system integrates real-time football data feeds from external APIs to deliver up-to-date Premier League information spanning the last 25 years.
+A significant academic project I led at Loyola University Chicago was Futstat, a full stack Premier League analytics platform developed for COMP 330 – Software Engineering.
+Acting as Project Lead, I oversaw the entire development lifecycle, coordinating a team of five developers, establishing project architecture, and managing version control to ensure alignment across frontend, backend, and data science components.
+The platform delivers live match scores, intelligent predictions, and comprehensive historical statistics through a modern dashboard built with React.js, Node.js with Express, and PostgreSQL, integrating real time football data feeds from external APIs.

 -